looker-open-source/components/src/components/Menu/MenuItem.md

-### Customized menu
+### Customizing a menu

-`MenuItem` accepts a `customizableProp` prop which allows for flexibly styling of the item.
+`Menu` accepts a `customizationProps` prop which allows for flexibly styling of the item.
 Below is an example of customizing the menu's display.
+Below is an example of all the options you can customize.

 ```js
 const palette = require('../../style').palette